 So vast is the USA that it spans four time zones, has 50 states, and a multi-ethnic population of over 300 million people.
 As the ‘Land of Opportunity’, America goes big in every possible way – from its music, entertainment and sports, to its food portions and natural landscapes.
 The USA is frequently referred to as a ‘superpower’, given its powerful global influence.
 Home to the rich and famous of the celebrity world, Hollywood A-listers together with the great tech-minds of Silicon Valley reside in California.
 The bald eagle is the official emblem, representing longevity and strength, while the iconic Star-Spangled Banner includes 50 white stars (for the 50 states) and 13 stripes (representing the 13 British colonies that formed the first US states).

 Join us for a toe-tapping trip of rock, jazz and country music, as you delve into the sumptuous soul of America.
 You'll start in Chicago, a great food city also known for its jazz and blues, before heading south to the musical meccas of Nashville and Memphis.
 End your trip with a little jazz as you head to the Mississippi Delta and on to zesty New Orleans.

-Delve into the scenic roads and spectacular scenery of Canada and the USA on this dazzling trip, that takes you from historic Montreal, along the famous Kancamagus Highway and on to revolutionary Boston.
+Delve into the colourful, scenic roads and spectacular fall foliage of Canada and the USA on this dazzling trip, that takes you from eclectic Montreal, along the famous Kancamagus Highway and on to revolutionary Boston.
 Meet knowledgeable locals such as two jam-making islanders on Île d'Orléans, see iconic sites and dine at the finest of restaurants.

 Best places to visit: